Danakil (band): Beginnings

 Danakil is a reggae band started in 2000 by a group of college students studying music at the "Louis de Broglie" university in Marly-le-Roi, near Paris.
-The name Danakil comes from the Ethiopian desert.
+The name Danakil comes from the Danakil Desert and their love for one of the countries that's located in the desert: Ethiopia.

 The band first toured in 2005, following which they sold close to a million demo discs.
 Their first album, Microclimat, came out on 28 April 2006.
 It was released under the Essembe Prod label and was distributed by Believe Digital.
 The success of this album convinced the band to further pursue their musical career.
 They began getting involved with the production company MusicAction when preparations for a second album started.

 In their early years, Danakil performed in many small concerts and bars, helping them expand their fan base.
 The band then started touring with other musician groups such as Saïan Supa Crew.
 Their endorsement with MusicAction allowed them to participate in bigger reggae festivals such as the Reggae Sun Ska, the Dour festival, Esperanza, SummerJam and to perform concerts alongside widely known bands such as Groundation.

 In 2008, Danakil released their second album, Dialogue de Sourds.
 The album contained collaborations with Mighty Diamonds, General Levy and Jah Mason.